BattleOfPlassey/ministry-of-vocabulary/README.md

 # Ministry Of Vocabulary

 A React based app which acts as handy repository for people who are looking forward to increase their vocabulary.
-It utilizes API calls on each keystroke to back-end server which is powered by Node Server, It uses SQLite3 database to store words, Also utilizes browser local storage for saving selected words for future reference.
+It utilizes API calls on each keystroke to back-end server which is powered by Node Server, It uses SQLite3 and mongo database to store words, utilizes browser storage to bookmark selected words for future reference.

+### Features
+1. Node + Express.
+2. React with Semantic UI.
+3. Redux to manage state.
+4. User Authentication with JWT.
+5. Ability to update, add, delete, edit words meaning, mneomonics, usage in the real time.
+6. Secure API calls.

 ![](./Screenshot.JPG)

+## Future Implementations
+1. Pagination in Dashboard component
+2. Role/Module Management
+3. More Secure API
+4. Adding more words, meaning and mneomonics on a daily basis.

 ## Running locally